yoharol/High_Performance_PBD_Fluids/README.md

   <img src="img/hashgrid.png" width=300/>
 </p>

-However, hash grid requires dynamic space allocation, which is time costing especially on GPU.
+However, hash grid requires dynamic space allocation, leading to unstable time cost of each frame.
+Also, dynamic memory allocation is way more complicated on GPU.

 If we store the hash grid in static array, it is easy to be parallelized but huge waste of store space.

-**Expected improvements:**
+**Improved Method:**

 We want to store number of particles in each cell, and index of those particles in compact 1d array, similar to Compressed Row(CSR) format.